Y'all, I'm obsessed with these air fryer sushi rolls! They're crunchy, filling, and fun to make!

 - Use a very sharp knife to slice, and do not press too hard with your knife.
 Take your time cutting up your sushi rolls!
 It's more of a sawing than a slicing.

-If you want to see sushi rolling in action, I recommend checking out the video at the top of the past to see how to put your roll together.
-Once you get the hang of it, you’ll be cranking out sushi like a pro!
+If you want to see sushi rolling in action, I recommend checking out the recipe video below to see how to put your roll together.
+Once you get the hang of it, you'll be cranking out sushi like a pro!